emrecanbulut/CarND-Behavioral-Cloning-P3/writeup_template.md

 3. If CENTER = 1, trigonometric part is 1.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I collected 12871 images taken from the center of the vehicle.
+By augmenting the data and using the left&right camera photos as well:

+Left, Right Images = 12871 * 2
+Flipped version of all images = 12871 * 3

+I ended up with 77226 data points.
+I then preprocessed this data by cropping 70 pixels from top and 25 pixels from the bottom to remove irrelevant parts of the image.
+Also, I normalized the data points by getting the mean closer to 0 as

+`x = x/255.0 - 0.5`.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.